-The function transfers amount
+The function transfers amount of bidToken from msg.sender to the treasury.

 After transferring the tokens, the function updates the state by increasing the bid amount for the current epoch.

-An attacker can exploit this function by creating a reentrancy attack where the state is not updated correctly before making another call to bid
+An attacker can exploit this function by creating a reentrancy attack where the state is not updated correctly before making another call to bid.

-function multiple times, each time thinking they have more tokens than they actually do.
+Double Spending: The attacker can exploit the reentrancy to call the bid function multiple times, each time thinking they have more tokens than they actually do.

 State Manipulation: The auction state (e.g., total bid amount) can be manipulated to show incorrect values.